ni/nimi-python/docs/nifgen/class.rst

         Specifies, in volts, the value the signal generator adds to or subtracts from the arbitrary waveform data.
 This property applies only when you set the :py:attr:`nifgen.Session.terminal_configuration` property to :py:data:`~nifgen.TerminalConfiguration.DIFFERENTIAL`.
 Common mode offset is applied to the signals generated at each differential output terminal.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].common_mode_offset`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.common_mode_offset`

         The following table lists the characteristics of this property.

             +-----------------------+------------+